-Term Comments integrated rail network Combined infrastructure improvements; enhanced service concepts and service offerings, that when implemented, improve rail travel on the NEC and its connecting corridors.
-Intercity (rail service) (also Intercity-Express, Intercity-Corridor, and Intercity-Corridor-Other) As defined by the U.S. Code (49 U.S. Code § 24102), "intercity rail passenger transportation means rail passenger transportation, except commuter rail passenger transportation."
-As used more specifically in NEC FUTURE, Intercity refers to passenger rail service that provides transportation between cities or metropolitan areas at speeds and distances greater than that of commuter or Regional rail.
+Term Comments Intercity (rail service) (also Intercity-Express, Intercity-Corridor, and Intercity-Corridor-Other) As defined by the Code of Federal Regulations (C.F.R.), "intercity rail passenger transportation means rail passenger transportation, except commuter rail passenger transportation."
+As used more specifically in NEC FUTURE, Intercity rail refers to passenger rail service that provides transportation between cities or metropolitan areas at speeds and distances greater than that of commuter or Regional rail.
 Intercity-Corridor (rail service) The regular or conventional Intercity trains that operate both on the NEC and on connecting corridors that reach markets beyond the NEC on non-electrified lines owned by freight railroads.
 These trains provide connectivity and direct one-seat service to large and mid-size markets on the NEC.
 Intercity-Corridor also includes long-distance service, such as the existing Amtrak services to Florida, New Orleans, LA, Chicago, IL, and Canada.
 These services are assumed to operate on the NEC outside of the travel peaks and therefore run in the slots provided for Intercity Corridor trains.
 Intercity-Express (rail service) The premium Intercity high-speed rail service offered on the NEC, making limited stops along the NEC serving the largest markets only.
 Amtrak's Acela Express provides such service on the NEC between Washington, D.C., and Boston.
 Intercity-Express service offers the shortest travel times for intercity trips, with a higher quality of onboard amenities, at a premium price, using state-of-the-art high-speed trainsets.
 Intercity-Corridor-Other Intercity-Corridor service that provides connectivity and direct one-seat service between non-electrified connecting corridors and the large and mid-size markets on the NEC (as opposed to Metropolitan service that can operate only in electrified territory). interlocking A place on a railroad where one or more tracks converge, diverge, or cross, controlled by signals to prevent conflicting movements of trains.
 An interlocking may be where a connecting line joins a main line, where a railroad adds to or subtracts from its number of main line tracks, or simply where a railroad enables trains to switch between tracks.
 Interregional Model A new ridership model, developed for NEC FUTURE (primarily from a household survey conducted by the FRA) that addresses travel between metropolitan market areas in the NEC. investment category See Basic Infrastructure, Improvements, Major Backlog Project, and Mandates